davidalecrim1/redis-from-scratch/README.md

-# In Memory Database from Scratch
+# Redis from Scratch

+// TODO: Improve this docs, now it's just random important notes.

 The goal is the create a redis like in-memory database.
 The idea is to explore how things are built from scratch to enhance the engineering skills.